Products are automatically delivered on your schedule. No obligation, modify or cancel your subscription anytime.

 Orange essential oil is extracted from the peels of oranges via cold compression, and although many people are familiar with the common term orange.

 Orange oil has been a popular oil used for health purposes throughout the Mediterranean, India and China for hundreds, if not thousands, of years.
 Some of its beneficial components include alpha pinene, citronellal, geranial, sabinene, myrcene, limonene, linalool and neral.
-And while that’s a lot of scientific names, the bottom line is that orange essential oil, due to its properties, can provide overall support for health.

 Generally, the most known components of orange essential oil are limonene (which is about 85–96 percent of the extract) and myrcene (0.5–3 percent).
 Overall, limonene features antioxidant properties.